Maternal adaptations to pregnancy: Physiologic respiratory changes and dyspnea

 ●Blood volume – Blood volume starts to rise during the first trimester and eventually reaches a maximum that is 40 to 50 percent above the baseline, nonpregnant blood volume.
 Because plasma volume increases more than red cell mass, the hematocrit generally falls, resulting in the physiologic "anemia of pregnancy" (figure 1).
 (See "Maternal adaptations to pregnancy: Hematologic changes".)

 ●Cardiac output – Cardiac output also starts to rise in the first trimester, reaching a peak at 20 to 32 weeks of gestation that is 30 to 50 percent above baseline (figure 2) [7,8].
 Although the increase in cardiac output is initially due to a rise in stroke volume, the increase is maintained later in pregnancy by an increase in heart rate, as stroke volume falls during the third trimester.
 Decreases in systemic vascular resistance and pulmonary vascular resistance accompany the increase in cardiac output .
 Blood pressure during pregnancy is often notable for a rise in pulse pressure due to an unchanged systolic pressure accompanied by a decrease in diastolic pressure.
-(See "Maternal cardiovascular and hemodynamic adaptations to pregnancy".)
+(See "Maternal adaptations to pregnancy: Cardiovascular and hemodynamic changes".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+For more information on subscription options, click below on the option that best describes you:

 - Pereira A, Krieger BP.
 Pulmonary complications of pregnancy.
 Clin Chest Med 2004; 25:299.